visualpharm/Lunacy/docs/index_updated.md

 <li>
  <details>
   <summary>
-   <strong> What is the maximum number of icons that I can add to my collection ? </strong>
+   <strong> What is the Largest Number of Icons That I Can Add to my Collection ? </strong>
  </summary>

 You may create multiple collections with the 1000 icons limit per collection.